MatteoTomasetto/PACS_Challenge4/README.md

 Notice that you can set the number of MPI processors to use thank to the '-n' entry of mpirun.

-The result is saved in a file called 'output_data.dat'.
+The result is saved in a file called `output_data.dat`.
 In addition, in this folder you can find a table to investigate the parallel computing speedup and a plot of the solution when dim=100, threads=1, maxiter=100000 and tol=1e-1.

 Notice that the advantages of parallelization are considerable as the dimension of the problem increases; instead the serial version is faster for small dimensions due to parallel overhead.